Gustavohps10/Gustavohps10/README.md

 </p>

 ## About me
 Hello World!
-I'm Gustavo Henrique, Full Stack Developer and hardware enthusiast with a huge love for soccer, anime and videogame addict.
+My name is Gustavo Henrique, I have extensive knowledge in software development, driven by my passion for technology and the desire to face new challenges.
+Currently, I am focused on developing both Front-end and Back-end solutions, ensuring a rich and functional user experience.

 - 🧠 **I’m currently learning:** APIs REST
 - 🔭 **All of my projects are available at:** [my projects](https://gustavohenrique.vercel.app/projects)
 - 💬 **Ask me about:** Node.js, React, TypeScript and PHP